naeemmohd/python/Python 201/013-RESTfulAPISecurity/README.md

     * On the other side, when we deployed on our own servers, we had a better control on how to deploy and what feature to enable or disable.
     * But still in both case, there are few issues, which should be resolved to make our RESTful API perform better.
       * The HTTPS is still disabled, thus there is no SSL based security - we will install and configure ***SSL certificates*** for this purpose.
-      * The RESTful API is still not effeciently cached on renowned CDN servers like ClocuFront, CloudFlare etc - we will Configure ***CloudFlare*** for this purpose.
+      * The RESTful API is still not effeciently cached on renowned CDN servers like ClocuFront, Clodflare etc - we will Configure ***Clodflare*** for this purpose.
       * It is still having a long and custom name as confifured by the cloud provider, no domain is registered - we will ***register a domain*** on GODaddy.com.
   * ***Solution***
     * Install and configure ***SSL certificates*** for security.
-    * Configure ***CloudFlare*** for caching, security, Denial of service attacks.
+    * Configure ***Clodflare*** for caching, security, Denial of service attacks.
     * ***Register a domain*** for proper nomenclature.

 ### How does the DNS(Domain Naming System) works?: